vuejs/apollo/docs/guide/apollo/queries.md

 ## Name matching

-Please note that a common beginner's error is to use a different data name from the field name in query, eg:
+Please note that a common beginner's mistake is to use a data name different from the field name in the query, e.g.:

 ```js
 apollo: {